manuel-sosa/Home_Sales/README.md

 The goal of this project is to leverage SparkSQL to perform detailed analysis on a dataset of home sales.
 The tasks involve creating temporary views, caching data for performance improvement, and partitioning data for efficient querying.
 The repository demonstrates various operations typical in a data analysis workflow using PySpark.

 # Requirements :hammer_and_wrench:
-Apache Spark
+- Apache Spark
-PySpark
+- PySpark
-Python 3.x
+- Python 3.x

 # Data :memo:
 The analysis is based on the home_sales_revised.csv file.
 The data includes various details about home sales such as the number of bedrooms, bathrooms, floors, square footage, and selling price.

-# Analysis 	:bar_chart:
+# Analysis 	:chart_with_upwards_trend:
 The analysis involves several key operations:

 1. Data Loading and View Creation: Load data into a Spark DataFrame and create a temporary view for querying.